zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 ## Window Access

 <p align="justify">Subsequently I am showing how one
-can access to a Turtle Graphis window and its components.
+can access a Turtle Graphics window and its components.
 Figure 1 shows a Turtle Graphic window where I changed the configuration.</p>